Wissel naar Nederlands

 • If you have several cats, it is essential that they can all eat and drink in peace, without being bothered by the other.
 Eating side by side is not a given for cats.

+• A feeding game makes your cat take longer to eat and gives him a challenge that makes him happy again.
 There are various ready-made feeding games that you can buy, but crafting something yourself with, for example, an empty toilet roll is also completely fine.
 Take a look at hersenwerkvoorkatten.nl for more tips.

 A food game in stead of a bowl